PeaBrane/Loop-Algorithm/README.md

 convert_to_SAT.m: Convert the spin glass instance into a MAX-2-SAT problem.

-wcnf: This folder contains the source code for generating weighted MAX-2-SAT instances in the wcnf format directly.
+wcnf: This folder contains the source codes for generating weighted MAX-2-SAT instances in the wcnf format directly.
+The codes are designed to generate instances with a large number of literals, since only the non-zero elements of the weight matrix is stored for memory efficiency.